cthorey/cthorey.github.io/_posts/2016-02-02-backprop_conv.markdown

 $$

-where the beginning  of the sum is  given by the index  of the element times the stride $S$, and the size of  the sum is given by the size of the filter.
+where the beginning  of the sum is  given by the index  of the element times the stride $S$, and the size of  the sums are given by the size of their respective filter dimension ($HH$ or $WW$).

-Therefore, generalizing from this example, we see that, given a stride
-$S$, the output reads
+Generalizing from this example, we see that the output reads

 $$
 y_{kl}=  \sum_{p=p_0}^{p=p_0+\Delta   p}\sum_{q=q_0}^{q=q_0+\Delta  q}